Slovak strongman Robert Fico follows the Orban playbook

 He adds: “People now think those guys were stealing but [at least] they were more competent at governing.”

-Journalist Eva Michachova agrees: “People don’t know who to believe any more.
+Journalist Eva Mihockova agrees: “People don’t know who to believe any more.
 They are completely confused.
-They don’t where the truth is any more.”
+They don’t know where the truth is any more.”

-Fico regained his mojo, first by campaigning against covid restrictions, then against the succeeding Eduard Heger government’s support for Ukraine, which he linked to the rising prices.
+Fico regained his mojo, first by campaigning against covid restrictions, then against the Eduard Heger government’s support for Ukraine, which he linked to the rising prices.
 Fico has pledged to end military support for Kyiv and to oppose new sanctions against Russia.

-He has mined traditional populist topes used by Orban: He has attacked the government over the ongoing wave of irregular migrants.
+He has mined traditional radical rightwing populist tropes used by Orban.
+He has attacked the government over the ongoing wave of irregular migrants.
 He has claimed US-Hungarian philanthropist George Soros is masterminding a plot against him, saying, “Big money from Soros has been invested here so that Fico will be defeated”.

 The Smer leader has also waged a culture war against Progressive Slovakia, which he paints as radical extremists and a threat to traditional Slovak Catholic values for supporting registered partnerships of same-sex couples.